joeschofield0/freesewing/markdown/dev/howtos/git/editing-content-on-github/en.md

 Congratulations - you have just submitted your first edits to the site maintainers!

-You can keep track of the progress of your changes in Github or in the [github-updates channel](discord-github-updates.PNG) on our Discord server.
+Github will keep you updated on progress by email.
+You can also see the progress of your changes in the [github-updates channel](discord-github-updates.PNG) on our Discord server.